Don Valentine: Investment philosophy

 Valentine was a chairman of NetApp and Traiana.
-He served on the boards of many other technology companies including Apple, Atari, C-Cube, Cisco Systems, Electronic Arts, Linear Technology, LSI Logic, Microchip Technology, NetApp, Oracle, PMC-Sierra.
-Valentine was featured in the documentary film Something Ventured which premiered in 2011.
+He served on the boards of many other technology companies including Apple, Atari, C-Cube, Cisco Systems, Electronic Arts, Linear Technology, LSI Logic, Microchip Technology, Oracle, PMC-Sierra.
+Valentine was featured in the documentary film Something Ventured which premiered in 2011, which investigated the emergence of American venture capitalism in the mid-20th century.